-Intro to Enneagram for Entrepreneurs Pt.
+Intro to Enneagram Pt.
 2

 If you’ve been following along over the past few months, you’ve heard us briefly mention the Enneagram.
 This tool has been revolutionary in helping me understand myself and my business and will be a major component of the new branding services we offer this year.